astral-sh/uv/docs/concepts/projects/init.md

 dependencies = []
 ```

-The created script defines a `main` function with some standard boilerplate:
+The sample file defines a `main` function with some standard boilerplate:

 ```python title="hello.py"
 def main():